hmrc/digital-services-tax/README.md

 ###POST /tax-enrolment-callback/:subscriptionId

 Handles the callback from tax enrolments when the registration is activated.

+###GET /tax-enrolment/groupId/:groupId

+Returns the Dst reference number if exists for the group/organisation.

 See [here](https://github.com/HMRC/tax-enrolments#put-tax-enrolmentssubscriptionssubscriptionidissuer) and [here](https://github.com/HMRC/tax-enrolments#put-tax-enrolmentssubscriptionssubscriptionidsubscriber) for details

 ## Running from source